ysthakur/CMSC320-Notes/Data Science/Time Series.md

 ## Filling in Missing Data

 Missing data can be filled in with:
-1. Forward/backward fill, where you just fill in missing values by copying over the  previous or next values
+- Forward/backward fill, where you just fill in missing values by copying over the  previous or next values
 	- If your time series has trend or seasonality, then this will screw that up over long time periods
-2. Mean/median/mode imputation - bad, can underestimate the variance
+- Mean/median/mode imputation - bad, can underestimate the variance
-3. Moving average
+- Moving average
 	- Takes into account temporal structure of data
 	- But window size important: if too large, then smooths too much; if too small, then won't capture trend
+	- ==todo when would you want to use this==
-4. Linear interpolation - Draw a line between the earliest and latest non-missing values
+- Linear interpolation - Draw a line between the earliest and latest non-missing values
 	- Works with linear trends, but not other trends
 	- Doesn't work well for seasonal data
-5. Spline interpolation: Uses splines (piecewise polynomials)
+- Spline interpolation: Uses splines (piecewise polynomials)
 	- More computationally expensive than previous approaches
 	- Better than polynomial interpolation because can fit data well while still using low-degree polynomials
 	- Smoother fit than linear interpolation because can curve
 	- But needs data to be smooth
-6. KNN imputation
+- KNN imputation
 	- Computationally expensive, especially if have lots of features
-7. STL imputation - break apart into seasonality, trend, and residuals (noise), impute the residuals, then reassemble
+- STL imputation - break apart into seasonality, trend, and residuals (noise), impute the residuals, then reassemble
 	- Can capture complex seasonal patterns that other methods miss
 	- Can handle any type of seasonality, not just monthly or quarterly